 Dr. Montessori developed a comprehensive educational model based upon the following principles:

 Each child is a unique learner, born with the fortitude needed to reach their fullest potential

 Children learn with confidence when well-trained, thoughtful, loving adults offer them guidance with developmentally appropriate, beautiful interactive materials

 With the necessary balance of guidance from the adult and freedom to explore in an orderly environment, children focus upon what they need to know and learn with joy

-The Children’s House classrooms, toddler through junior high, utilize the developmental learning materials created by Dr. Montessori to inspire the students’ curiosity and to help them find answers.
+The Children’s House classrooms, infant through elementary, utilize the developmental learning materials created by Dr. Montessori to inspire the students’ curiosity and to help them find answers.
 The Children’s House also carefully employs the results of current research in the field of developmental education to meet the needs of the 21st century child.
-The school building and the 8.5-acre campus, completed in 2003, are specifically designed to support our philosophy of education.
-Here, we view education as an aid to life.
+The school building and the 8.5-acre campus, completed in 2002, are specifically designed to support our philosophy of education.
+In 2022, The Children’s House added its Park Street Campus for Compass Montessori Junior High, which provides a two-year academic cycle for seventh and eighth-grade students.
+At both campuses, we view education as an aid to life.